Plandroid Help Documentation

 Some Parts are Not Printed

-Some parts are not drawn in the final report diagram because they would make the design less clear.
-Any part which is drawn on the design canvas but is not drawn in the final diagram is shown with the small red not-drawn symbol (No entry icon) in the catalog.
+Some parts are neither printed nor drawn in the report diagram because they would make the design less clear.
+Any part which is drawn on the design canvas but is not printed in the final diagram is shown with the small red not-printed symbol (No entry icon) in the catalog.

-Normal icons are drawn, red icons are not
+Normal icons are printed, red icons are not

 Catalog parts with add parts symbol